 - □ Cycling and Behaviour of Hazardous Elements in Particular Spheres of the Environment is an update topic including the whole set of geological and chemical methods.
 Release and migration of hazardous elements may endanger soil, sources of drinking water and consequently also sources of human food. - □ Atmospheric Transport of Solid Materials is a relatively new scientific direction pursued at the Institute.
 It has, however, high impact to several areas of public sphere.
 Prediction of the amount, direction of transport and related consequences of atmospheric dust during natural disasters are key knowledge for the air transport safety. - Participation of our Institute in the evaluation of the Repository of Radioactive Waste Materials and nuclear safety is a new direction of our applied research.
-This is a highly topical field of increasing importance since a large number of nuclear power plants in Europe will need a large background for the deposition of nuclear waste in a relatively near future. - Experimental and Theoretical Studies of Rock Properties and Deformations provide critical data for applied research, especially for engineering geology.
-This direction of research provides appreciable financial income to the Institute. - Analytical service for research and for commercial projects is an important source of financial income.
+This is a highly topical field of increasing importance since a large number of nuclear power plants in Europe will need a large background for the deposition of nuclear waste in a relatively near future. - Analytical service for research and for commercial projects is an important source of financial income.
 Moreover, it provides an opportunity to extend scientific collaboration.